ethereum/fe/crates/language-server/README.md

 - [ ] Implement a task queue system for long-running tasks
 - [ ] Implement progress feedback notifications
 - [ ] Implement configurable options for the language server
+  - Diagnostics configuration
+  - Inlay configuration

 #### LSP Features
 - [ ] Enhance hover feature to return useful information and documentation.
-- [ ] Expand go-to feature to support variables and functions
+- [ ] Expand go-to feature to support variables, functions, implementations and other references
 - [ ] Support go-to definitions for Fe standard library
 - [ ] Improve diagnostics implementation and expand tests
+- [ ] Autofill and completions
+- [ ] Import completion
+- [ ] Refactoring symbol names and file names
+- [ ] Inlay hints
+- [ ] File system
+- [ ] Show syntax tree, HIR, etc.

 #### Integration with VSCode
 - [ ] Implement configuration and options shortcuts in the VSCode extension
 - [ ] Investigate support for running tests/proofs from the VSCode extension